 A treasure or scavenger hunt is a great way to get everyone moving, and works just as well indoors as it does in the garden.
 Go all out with cryptic clues, or keep it simple with a list of household objects to collect, perhaps something red, something that starts with the letter ‘B’, something taller than you, or something that makes a sound.

-‘Now comes the fun bit: find a bucket – or puddle – and sail your rafts.
+‘Now comes the fun bit,’ Andrew continues.
+‘Find a bucket – or puddle – and sail your rafts.
 Why not make a raft each and see whose floats the best – maybe even give a favourite toy a sailing lesson?’

 ‘Take some time to notice the soap opera panning out around you.
 Is that robin trying to defend its territory against its rival down the block?
-Is that blue tit on the lookout for a mate?
-We’re running #BigGardenBirdWatch from 29-31 January – sign up on the RSPB website now to get involved.
+Is that blue tit on the lookout for a mate?’

 You can also watch the wild in action on the live webcams set up by the UK’s Wildlife Trusts.
 From bats in Essex to barn owls in Dorset and badgers in Cumbria, they offer a fascinating look at the lives of our native animals and birds.